 The Canadian Boler made a huge splash when it was first introduced to the North American market in 1968.
 Until then, 'tin and sticks' (a reference to aluminum trailers with heavy wooden under-framing) ruled the highways and campgrounds.
 Quite simply, no one in Canada had ever seen a lightweight fibreglass camper trailer until Ray Olecko brilliantly introduced one to a very enthusiastic market.
-However, long before the Boler arrived on the North American scene in 1968, lightweight fibreglass egg shaped camper trailers were very popular in countries such as Australia, Great Britain, South Africa, Holland, Germany and other countries.
+However, long before the Boler arrived on the North American scene in 1968, lightweight fibreglass egg shaped camper trailers were very popular in countries such as the United States, Australia, Great Britain, South Africa, Holland, Germany and other countries.

 The fibreglass building concept of making two fibreglass shells, top and bottom, and placing them together to form a trailer body was widely used in Europe and Australia in the very early sixties, long before the Boler came along.